- An error in the underlying security system completely blocks your Outlook email access.

 - Now, select your antivirus utility, and press the Disable button.

-- Click Turn Windows Firewall on or off to open the options shown directly below.
+- Click Turn Windows Firewall on or off .

-- Select both the Turn off Windows Defender Firewall options there, and then press the OK button.
+- Select both Turn off Windows Defender Firewall options there, and then press OK.

 - Alternatively, you can check if Outlook is permitted through the Windows Firewall by clicking Allow an app or feature through Windows Defender Firewall.

-- Press the Change settings button, and then scroll to Outlook in the Allowed apps list.
+- Press Change settings, and then scroll to Outlook in the Allowed apps list.

 - Select both Outlook’s check boxes if they are not ticked.

-- Then press the OK button to confirm the new setting.
+- Then press OK to confirm the new setting.

-- Open the Win + X menu by pressing the Win key + X hotkey.
+- Press the Win key + X simultaneously.

-- A Choose Profiles window will then open.
-Press the OK button on that window.
+- A Choose Profile window will open.
+Press the OK button.

-Solution 8: Increase the Server Timeouts Setting in Outlook
+8. Increase the Server Timeouts setting in Outlook

-- Click the Advanced tab, and then can drag the Sever Timeouts bar to the far right.
+- Click the Advanced tab, and then drag the Sever Timeouts bar to the far right.

 - Press the OK button to close the window.

-Those are applicable resolutions that might fix the Outlook error in the underlying security system so that you can send emails with MS Outlook again.
+To conclude, these are applicable solutions that should fix the Outlook error in the underlying security system so that you can resume sending emails.